tsanikgr/whist/README.md

 #### ... and recursive

   The game is simulated recursively.
 Whenever a recursive call is made, a read lock is obtained to see whether there are any idling threads.
-If so, the caller tries to obtain a write lock on the number of running threads: if successfull, the number of active threads is incremented, and the simulation continues as a new task on the new thread.
+If so, the caller tries to obtain a write lock on the number of running threads: if successful, the number of active threads is incremented, and the simulation continues as a new task on the new thread.
 Otherwise the current thread continues normally.

 #### ... and uses Pools to reduce the frequency of garbage collections